ILikeCode0/Dup-Hunter/Readme.md

     It will generate `xxx_pull_info_X.txt` and `xxx_pull_info_y.txt` files which include all data needed to build graph.

+    Note: Modify the `access_token` in line 23 of the git.py.

 + getGraph_train_data.py.py

     `python getGraph_train_data.py N`